kushalbhatia/duplicate-files/README.md

 # A simple yet powerful program that searches for unique duplicate hashed files on your Windows, mac0S or Linux computer

-1. Import os, hashlib, and time modules
+1. Import os, hashlib, argparse and time modules

-2. Create a global my_path variable, which scans all of the directories in the declared path.
-Then add my_path to the created files in steps 8 and 16

-3. Also create a global dictionary of hashed files, a global dictionary of duplicate files, a global ignore list of directories (you can add to this list if you want) and a timer
+2. Also create a global dictionary of hashed files, a global dictionary of duplicate files, a global ignore list of directories (you can add to this list if you want) and a timer

-4. Try to compute and return hash value for given file by opening and reading binary+ file, then computing SHA-1 hash.
+3. Create a function called compute_hash that computes and returns the hash value for given file by opening and reading the binary file, then computing SHA-1 hash.
 If file cannot be opened, return false

-5. Verify if path contains a directory that is in the ignore_directory_list
+4. Verify if path contains a directory that is in the ignore_directory_list

-6. Split at path (os.sep) will automatically split the path at \ for Windows and / for macOS and Linux
+5. Split at path (os.sep) will automatically split the path at \ for Windows and / for macOS and Linux

-7. Add the .lower() method to convert all directories of path to lowercase and remove empty items ('') associated with the starting and ending points of a path (\ or /)
+6. Add the .lower() method to convert all directories of path to lowercase and remove empty items ('') associated with the starting and ending points of a path (\ or /)

+7. Create a function called file_duplicates, which takes three parameters: starting_directory_name, duplicate_files_txt, and all_files_csv

-8. Create a counter and if a file exists, create a separate duplicate_files.txt file which will store all of the duplicate_files
+8. Create a counter and if a file exists, create a separate text file which will store all of the duplicate_files

-9. Get the complete path of file by looping through and using the walk function in the os module, then join the root and file
+9. Get the complete path of file by looping through and using the walk function in the os module, with starting_directory_name as the parameter, then join the root and file

 10. Find the hash of complete_file_path, and if that hashed_file_path does not exist, skip it